Bright meteor caught on camera in Colorado - NewsBreak

 Jeff Gordley of Westminster captured video of a meteor streaking across the sky.
 The short clip (above) shows the meteor light up the neighborhood.

 The meteor was visible over a large swath of Colorado.
 Shari Brekenfeld lives in Loveland, 50 miles away from Westminster.
-She was also able to capture the burst of light from her security camera (below).Man jumps onto wing of plane from emergency door in Miami
+She was also able to capture the burst of light from her security camera (below).NASA shares beautiful photo of ‘elegant’ galaxy

 Andrew Fisher also caught footage of the meteor falling to Earth from his south-facing Nest camera in Wellington, another 25 miles further.